centrify/jenkins-centrifyvault-plugin/README.md

   * **This SSH Key is associated with vaulted account** - In Centrify Vault, a SSH key can be vaulted standalone or associated with account(s).
 If this is checked, **Resource Name** and **User Name** fields must be provided.
   * **Resource Name** - The name of the resource which has vaulted account with SSH Key.
   * **SSH Key Name** - The name of SSH Key in Centrify Vault.
-  * **User Name** - The local account belongs to the resoure whose SSH key is to be retrieved.
+  * **User Name** - The local account belongs to the resource whose SSH key is to be retrieved.
   * **Passphrase** - If the SSH key is protected by passphrase, enter here.
 Click **Verify Credential** to verify that either vaulted account or SSH key exits in Centrify Vault.
 ![Username SSH Key](images/credential_usernamesshkey.png)